 New compositions

-As highlighted in previous pages, almost all of the works Mondrian created between 1920 and 1936 can be grouped into four basic compositional layouts:
+Almost all of the works Mondrian created between 1920 and 1936 can be grouped into four basic compositional layouts:

 The guiding thread of all the works based on these four compositional layouts is a progressive interpenetration of the square proportion representing unity and the planes which present a variety of proportions and colors, that is to say, changeability and multiplicity.